|

 Weakness: Crystal Eye

-NAPALM MANThis guy’s Napalm Bombs bounce along the ground for a bit before exploding.
+This guy’s Napalm Bombs bounce along the ground for a bit before exploding.
 Napalm Man has a Bomb shooter built into each arm, and thus can send out two Bombs simultaneously.
 Nail him with the Crystal Eye if you want an easier time.
-You can either try to hit him directly for more direct damage, or fire over his head and let the Crystal Eye split into three to hit him several times.
+You can either try to hit him directly for more direct damage, or bounce it off a wall and let the Crystal Eye split into three to hit him several times.

 Weapon: Pharaoh Shot